mnmlivnx/tantravatadhanika/README.md

 # Tantravaṭadhānikā

-English translation of *Tantravaṭadhānikā* (“Seed of the Banyan Tree of Tantra”) of Abhinavagupta
+English translation of *Tantravaṭadhānikā* (“Seed of the Banyan Tree of Tantra”) of Abhinavagupta.

 - [Introduction](/introduction.md)
 - [Transliteration](/transliteration.md)